desoukya/SEMS/README.md

  - User Rating
  - News Feed

+ ### Perfromance Enhancements were applied to:

+ - Profile Route
+ - Discussions Route
+ - Teams Route

- To run this project on Localhost:
+ ## To run this project on Localhost:

   1. Make a new file "settings.json".
   2. Copy the content of the file "settings.template.json" in the new file.